bpelunit/bpelunit/TEMPLATES.markdown

 Data source classes should belong to the `org.bpelunit.framework.control.datasource` package and implement the `org.bpelunit.framework.control.ext.IDataSource` interface, which has the following methods:

+- `void close()`, which frees any resources attached to it.
+- `String[] getFieldNames()`, which returns an array of Strings with the names for each field in each row.
+These names will be used for the names of the template variables.
-- `int getNumberOfRows()`, which returns the number of rows it contains.
+- `int getNumberOfRows()`, which returns the number of rows which have been read from the call to `loadFromStream`.
+- `Object getValueFor(String)`, which returns the value for the specified field in this row.
 - `void loadFromStream(InputStream)`, which loads the contents of the `InputStream` into the data source.
-- `void initializeContext(Context, int)`, which places the values of the n-th row of the contents of the data source into the specified Velocity template context.
+- `void setRow(int)`, which places the internal cursor of the data source in the n-th row (starting from 0).
+By default, data sources point to the first row.
+Will throw an exception if you try to change to a row which is out of bounds.

-- `void setProperty(String, String)`, which sets the value of a property.
+Data source classes should also be annotated with the `@DataSource` annotation, which has the following attributes:

+- `name`, with the long name for the data source (such as "Velocity Data Source").
+- `shortName`, with the short name that should be used in the `type` attribute of the `<dataSource>` element.
+- `contentTypes`, with a list of all MIME types which should be associated to this class.

+Accepted properties are defined using setter methods.
+For instance, to define the property `iteratedVars`, you should add a `setIteratedVars` method, and annotate it using the `@ConfigurationOption` annotation, which has the following two fields:

+- `description`, with a long description of what can be customized with this property.
+- `defaultValue`, with a default value to be used in the Eclipse BPTS editor.

-Data source classes are expected to validate their contents and properties on their own.
+Data source classes are expected to load their full contents in memory and validate their contents and properties on their own as soon as possible.
 However, they do not have access to the contents of the `<dataSource>` XML element.
 The BPELUnit core automatically calls the methods in the `IDataSource` interface as required.
 The `InputStream` is created from the contents of the XML element.
 For more information, refer to the `getStreamForDataSource` methods of the `org.bpelunit.framework.control.datasource.DataSourceUtil` class.

 Predefined data sources
 -----------------------